mwrnd/innova2_flex_xcku15p_notes/README.md

 ##### Programming the ConnectX5 FLASH By Forcing Recovery Mode

 Thanks [yangl1996](https://github.com/yangl1996) for [pointing out](https://github.com/mwrnd/innova2_flex_xcku15p_notes/issues/2) the ConnectX-5 can be forced into Flash Recovery Mode and [its FLASH read and written with `mstflint`](https://github.com/Tualua/labnotes/wiki/Mellanox-ConnectX-4-Lx-Firmware-recovery).
 Shorting the [W25Q128JVS](https://www.winbond.com/resource-files/W25Q128JV%20RevI%2008232021%20Plus.pdf) FLASH IC's pins 2 (DO=Data Output) and 4 (GND) during boot prevents the firmware from loading and should put the ConnectX-5 into Recovery Mode.
 Use precision metal tweezers or fine pitch [SMD Grabber Test Clips](https://www.trustedparts.com/en/part/danaher/5243-0) to short the pins. **This is a dangerous procedure that can damage your Innova-2** so please be careful.
-Release the short after boot to allow the IC to be programmed.
-Note that `mstflint` will only read and write the firmware sections of the Flash.
+Release the short after boot to allow the IC to be programmed. `mstflint` will only read and write the firmware sections of the Flash.
 Checksums will not match as empty sections will be different.

 ![Force Recovery Mode by Shorting FLASH IC Pins 2 and 4 During Boot](img/ConnectX-5_Flash_Recovery_Mode_by_Shorting_DO-to-GND.jpg)

 If all goes well the Innova-2 should show up as `Memory controller [0580]: Mellanox Technologies MT28800 Family [ConnectX-5 Flash Recovery] [15b3:020d]` under `lspci -vnn`.
 It should show up as `/dev/mst/mt525_pciconf0` under `mst status`.
-Note that the 25GbE SFP28 *MNV303212A-ADLT* with 8GB DDR4 is nicknamed *Morse* while the 40GbE/100GbE QSFP *MNV303611A-EDLT* **without** DDR memory is nicknamed *MorseQ*. `cd` into the appropriate directory.
+The 25GbE SFP28 *MNV303212A-ADLT* with 8GB DDR4 is nicknamed *Morse* while the 40GbE/100GbE QSFP *MNV303611A-EDLT* **without** DDR memory is nicknamed *MorseQ*. `cd` into the appropriate directory.

 ```
 sudo lspci -vnn